Dahon: Production

-Primary production takes place in the company’s factory in Shenzhen, China.
+Primary production takes place in the company's factory in Shenzhen, China.
 Another facility, near Beijing, produces Dahon bikes for China, an increasingly profitable market for the U.S.-based company.

 Beginning in 2012, all Dahon brand bikes destined for Europe have been made in Bulgaria.
 In a strategic partnership with Maxcom Ltd., the company set up a production base at one of the facilities on the continent.
 All of their bikes for the European market are made at the facility in Plovdiv.

+In 2025, DAHON formed an alliance with Golden Wheel Group to establish the new company Dagold Technology.
+A new factory was established in Tianjin, China, to support the production of e-bikes and other products in electric mobility.

 Marketing

 In 2012, Dahon launched its first global advertising campaign, incorporating a two-tiered marketing campaign specifically designed for both b2b and b2c markets.
-Dahon introduced the new tagline, “freedom unfolds”.
-The new global campaign, themed “Express Your Personality” was launched at Eurobike 2011 in Friedrichshafen, Germany in a live-stage performance.
+Dahon introduced the new tagline, "freedom unfolds".
+The new global campaign, themed "Express Your Personality" was launched at Eurobike 2011 in Friedrichshafen, Germany in a live-stage performance.
+In 2019, DAHON introduced the DAHON 360°Program, under which the company licensed its brand and proprietary technologies to other companies in the bicycle industry.
+In the 2020s, DAHON expanded its marketing focus beyond folding bicycles to include electric bicycles and broader mobility products.
+The company has promoted its patented technologies, including DELTECH, Super Downtube and the DAHON-V Tech Suite.